 (SMA = supplementary motor area)

-The figure illustrates the two components of a stuttering event: (1) the inhibition of a speech motor program because of an invalid error signal (left side) and (2) the speaker’s spontaneous attempt to continue talking (right side).
+The figure illustrates the condition of stuttering: you can’t continue, and you can’t stop.
+It may feel like a loss of control, but it is the conflict of two control systems.
+The two components of stuttering are: (1) the inhibition of a speech motor program because of an invalid error signal (left side) and (2) the speaker’s spontaneous attempt to continue talking (right side).
 The left side represents the behavior of the lateral premotor system, the right side that of the medial premotor system in Goldberg’s model.
 The left side is further equivalent to the causal chain depicted in Figure 8 (or see this version with explanations).

 The two components depicted at the left and the right side of the figure are opposed in relation to the person’s will: The inhibitory response to an invalid error signal comes about against the person’s will, whereas the (over-) activation of the medial premotor system is the expression of the person’s will to continue talking.
 This two-component model is well consistent with the new insight provided by Neef et al. (2018) and Montag et al. (2019) because the person’s will is driven by the motivation to tell one’s thought, to express one’s emotion.
 Just this seems to be the reward of speaking.
 Most stutterers, including myself, know the feeling of disappointment when someone else in good faith completes the word or clause oneself doesn’t get out: We feel cheated out of our deserved reward.
 At first view it appears odd that a doing is its own reward, but just this seems to be the case not only in speaking, but also in singing, dancing, and in other joyful activities.